levys19/Cracking_the_resume/README.md

   * Incorporate a Resume Template Maker that will automatically create a resume for the user once they fill in their information.

 # User Story:
-I want to have my resume reviewed by other people in my major.
+I want to have my resume reviewed by other people in my major/field.
 I also want to be able to look at other people’s resumes and give them valuable feedback in a quick manner. </br>